 The Resistance series has the HE .44 magnum, introduced in the second game, that fires bullets loaded with explosive charges that can be remotely detonated after hitting a target.
 The third game allows you to upgrade so each bullet spawns three explosive charges.

 Deus Ex: Human Revolution features a fairly powerful and accurate .357 magnum revolver that can be upgraded to fire bullets that explode on impact.

 And then there's the reaper who dual wields two revolvers with barrels longer than he is

-The Hand Cannon is a literal example though, as it really is a cannon.
+The Chaos Dwarf Hand Cannon of RuneScape is a literal example, as it really is a cannon.
 That you can carry.

 In Super Mario RPG, one of Geno's final weapons is called the Hand Cannon.
 It's taken literally, as it's fired by Geno swinging his arms down and firing gigantic shells from his arms.